The Hilarious Australian Cooking Videos Americans Could Learn A Thing Or Two From

-America isn’t short of world-class chefs, we know that.
+America isn’t short of world-class chefs.
 New York, for example, has no less than 76 Michelin-starred restaurants.
 But cooking in the home is likely going to be a completely different ball game.
 Everyone should be all too aware of the generous portion sizes ‘Murica likes to stuff their faces with.

-We admit the country isn’t alone however, as we can all get a little slack in the kitchen, with jar sauces being a prominent feature in the pantry.
-But now there is one Australian chef who has burst onto the scene during quarantine (after his live stand-up show was postponed and rescheduled) who wants to put an end to all that though, and we think American could learn a thing or two from him.
+We admit the country isn’t alone, however, as we can all get a little slack in the kitchen, with jar sauces being a prominent feature in the pantry.
+But now there is one Australian chef who has burst onto the scene during quarantine (after his live stand-up show was postponed and rescheduled) who wants to put an end to all that, and we think America could learn a thing or two from him.

 We’re talking about ‘Nat’s What I Reckon’, a series of cooking videos from Australian resident Nat (his surname is kept a tight-lipped secret), who has been creating videos for a good 10 years now.
 He’s always had a sense of humour and has even performed live stand up comedy shows.
 He’s always been a foodie and loves cooking for his mates, and as soon as the pandemic hit and he noticed people panic-buying jar sauces, he decided to do something about it.